-- Myocardial perfusion scan (or radionuclide test) - this involves having a radioactive dye (called a contrast dye) injected into a blood vessel.
-A CT scan, which uses x-rays, is done to produce images of the heart.
-The dye helps to see the structure of the heart and how blood flows around it. - Trans-oesophageal echocardiogram this test is special kind of echo that involves swallowing a small probe (thin tube) which takes pictures of the heart and blood vessels.
-As the pictures are taken using sound waves from within the oesophagus (the tube that carries food from the mouth to the stomach, which lies very close to the heart) the images can be clearer than with a standard echo.
+this involves having a radioactive substance (called a tracer) injected into a blood vessel.
+A special type of scanner is used, called a CT scanner.
+This uses x-rays to produce images of the heart.
+The tracer assesses the flow of the blood to the heart muscle during exercise and rest. - Trans-oesophageal echocardiogram (TOE)- this test is special kind of echo that involves swallowing a small probe (thin tube) which takes pictures of the heart and blood vessels.
+This procedure provides a more detailed picture of the inside of the heart than a transthoracic eachocardiogram.